 In addition to these regular visits into the immediate locality, we place great value on visits of a more specific nature taking place during the year.
 These may be half or full day visits to places of interest.
 It is always our intention that these will be an integral part of the ongoing learning within the school.
 Parental permission is sought for these visits, and a minimum of two weeks’ notice given.
 Recent visits have included Bolton Abbey, Shibden Hall, Murton Park and The Viking Village.

 The School welcomes visiting speakers and artists in residence to work in school to enhance pupils’ learning.

-Y5 pupils are offered an opportunity to participate in a 5 day (4 night) residential at Ingleborough Hall in the Yorkshire Dales.
-Y6 Pupils have the opportunity of a 3 day (2 night) visit to Nell Bank Centre, Ilkley to focus on team building activities.
+Y5 pupils are offered an opportunity to participate in a 3 day (2 night) residential at Nell Bank, Ilkley.
+Y6 Pupils have the opportunity of a 3 day (2 night) visit to Ingleborough Hall, Clapham.
+Both of these residentials cover the outdoor and adventurous elements of the curriculum and particularly focus on team building activities.